-Restaurants with a great layout is a great venue for intimate weddings.
-Work with a wedding consultant/designer will help you see design and layout possibilities.
+Restaurants with great layouts are great spaces for intimate weddings.
+Working with a wedding consultant/designer will help you see design and layout possibilities.
 You will be surprised by what you can do and achieve in a restaurant setting!

-You don’t need to hire more vendors as there is built-in catering, decor, and music as well.
-However, if you need to make it fancier than you can spend on decoration further.
+This is also good for your wedding budget!
+You don’t need to hire more vendors as there is built-in catering, decor, and music; however, if you need to make it fancier, you can further spend on decoration.

 Restaurants have great decor already as it is that you can make use of.
-You can easily add some dried flower arrangements and rent candles that will make the restaurant perfect for your wedding.
+You can easily add some dried flower arrangements and rent candles to make the restaurant perfect for your wedding.

-If you have decided to go with a restaurant that already has amazing decor and in-house furniture, you might have to work on the layout and re-arranging itself, but not necessarily in-need to rent extra chairs, tables, linens, etc.
+If you have decided to go with a restaurant that already has amazing decor and in-house furniture, you might have to work on the layout and re-arranging them, but not necessarily need to rent extra chairs, tables, linens, etc.

-It is good to note that restaurant tables are narrower and more of a rectangular/square shape, which means you will need less table decor.
+It is good to note that restaurant tables are narrower and more rectangular/square in shape, which means you will need less table decor.
 You can fancy it up with dried flower arrangements, minimalist decor, and rent flameless candles.